 Adelphi University recognizes that each student is an individual with a distinct path to intellectual fulfillment and life goals.
 One of the offices dedicated to students' academic pursuits is the Office of Academic Services and Retention.
 Here, each student's academic progress is closely monitored.
-Each student is viewed as an individual with unique talents, strengths, and difficulties.
+Each student is viewed as an individual with unique talents, strengths, and challenges.
 The Office oversees undergraduate advisement and maintains an Early Warning System to help assure student success.
 It assists each academic unit in providing academic support and services for students.

-The Office of Academic Services and Retention also provides Adelphi's students with the Learning Center where students can go for tutoring, consultation, and help with extra study.
+The Office of Academic Services and Retention also provides Adelphi students with the Learning Center and Writing Center, where students can go for consultation, tutoring, and additional help in any subject.